bitrise-io/bitrise-workflow-editor/README.md

 # Bitrise Workflow Editor

+> **Note: project is going through angularjs -> React transition.
+Please read more about this in the [wiki section](https://github.com/bitrise-io/bitrise-workflow-editor/wiki/Angular-js-to-React-transition-timeline).**

 ## How to install & use the Workflow Editor on your Mac/Linux

 1. Install [Go](https://golang.org) `brew install go`(on macOS)